nopnop2002/esp-idf-selfie-trigger/README.md

 # How to use
+Power on your device and pair it with your ESP32.
 Press any button and release the button on your selfie device to act as a shutter for these projects.
 - https://github.com/nopnop2002/esp-idf-ftp-camera